clamquarter/ApplePie/README.md

 # ApplePie

-ApplePie is a class project from my CIS 215 course.
-Students were tasked with building a small game that made use of several concepts learned in class:
+<h3>Summary</h3>
+In ApplePie, the user plays a very familiar classic: Hangman.
+It's called ApplePie because instead of a morbid stick figure set to hang, the user plays with apples on a tree.
+If they guess wrong, they lose an apple ad have fewer to harvest for apple pie.
+ApplePie is a  project from my CIS 215 course.
+Students were tasked with:<br><br>

 <ul>
 <li>Arrays are used to populate UI data.</li>